Kaif995/AI-Agents-with-python/README.md

-# 🤖 AI Assistant Runner
+# 🤖 AI Assistant Runner Guide

 This project runs an AI agent using the `openai-agents` library and Gemini 2.5 Flash model to provide helpful responses to user input.